 Because some of our independent installer and new car dealership customers also may offer our competitors' products, our competitors may incent the independent installers and new car dealerships to favor their products.
 We do not have long-term contracts with a majority of the independent installers and new car dealerships, and the independent installers and new car dealerships are not obligated to purchase specified amounts of our products.
-In fact, all of the independent installers and new car dealerships may terminate their relationships with us or materially reduce their purchases of our products.
+In fact, all of the independent installers and new car dealerships buy from us on a purchase order basis.
+Consequently, with little or no notice, the independent installers and new car dealerships may terminate their relationships with us or materially reduce their purchases of our products.

 If we were to lose any significant independent installers or new car dealerships, for among other reasons that the independent installers and new car dealerships acquired or were acquired by a competitor such that they became a direct competitor, then we would need to obtain one or more new independent installers or new car dealerships to cover the particular location or product line, which may not be possible on favorable terms or at all.